NEONScience/neon-data-institute-2016/_posts/institute-materials/day2_tuesday/2016-06-20-mask-raster-R.md

 A mask raster layer is a layer that contains pixels that won't be used in the analysis.
 In `R`, these pixels as assigned an `NA` value.

-<a href="http://www.inside-r.org/packages/cran/raster/docs/mask" target="_blank" class="btn btn-info>Read more about raster masks in R.</a>
+<a class="btn btn-info" href="http://www.inside-r.org/packages/cran/raster/docs/mask" target="_blank"> Read more about raster masks in R. </a>

 First, let's load the required libraries.